viewyonder/bad-vibe-coding/CONTRIBUTING.md

 Thank you for contributing to Bad Vibe Coding!
 This repo collects stories about when vibe coding goes wrong.
 Share your coding disasters, bugs, and lessons learned.

+> This is not anti-vibe coding: it's more about truthy vibe-coding over falsey vibe-coding.

 ### Quick Overview

 * **Contributors** Fork the repo, create a branch in your fork, add your story, push to your fork, and submit a PR to this repo.
-* **Story Format** Use stories/story-XXX.md (e.g., story-001.md) with the provided template.
-Place images in images/ with names like story-XXX-image1.png.
+* **Story Format** Use stories/story-date-user.md (e.g., story-20250720-viewyonder.md) with the provided template.
+Place images in images/ with names like story-date-user-1.png.
 * **Review** Maintainers review your PR, may request changes, and merge it into the main repo.

 ## Editorial

 This isn't an anti-vibe coding or flame wars scene.
 It's simple a constructive and objective counterbalance to all the blind positivity about vibe coding.
+Stories don't have to have opinions.
+If they do they should be constructure and balanced: thesis, antithesis, synthesis.

 > Sometimes, to know what something is, you first need to know what it isn't.